-Ahead of this year’s Stockholm Diamond League, former world triple jump record holder Willie Banks tells SPIKES how, with the help of some drunken fans, he unwittingly invented the slow, rhythmic hand clap in Stockholm some 33 years ago.
+Ahead of the Stockholm Diamond League, former world triple jump record holder Willie Banks tells SPIKES how, with the help of some drunken fans, he unwittingly invented the slow, rhythmic hand clap in Stockholm way back in 1981.

 “After setting an American record of 17.56m in 1981, I went to Europe to compete and my manager set up some meets for me.
 He said to me ‘I have some good news and bad news’.
 I got you a competition in Lausanne in the long jump.
 I said ‘that's the good news?
 I'm a triple jumper’.

 “I was upset but I went up to a leading meet organiser called Andy Norman and said to him ‘why don't you have a triple jump?’
 He said ‘let me explain something to you.
 This is a business, so why should I pay you when you don't put butts on seats?’

 “That was my welcome to the business of track and field, which taught me a huge lesson that there is a difference between about just competing in athletics and the business of sport.

 “Anyway, before Lausanne I did manage to compete in one triple jump competition in Stockholm.
 Before the competition began, I told my fellow competitors that this is a rare triple jump competition, so we have to do something special today like maybe break a European or world record.
 They just looked at me like I was crazy.

 “The first eight jumps of the competition were all fouls and I was getting more and more depressed.
 It was no wonder that Andy [Norman] didn't want to hold a triple jump competition.
 It was boring, quite frankly

 “I had my Sony Walkman headphones on at a time when not many people had headphones.
 I had recorded one guitar solo from a song called ‘Not Just Knee Deep’ by a band called Funkadelic and I was playing it for motivation.